 If you make a rating of comments on Dribbble, the ones that feature the words ‘clean’ and ‘simple’ will be well ahead of the rest.
 Simplicity has long become one of the staples in design.
 Because of that, there appeared a bunch of false beliefs that use the term ‘simplicity’ with regard to things that end up being far from simple.
 So what design is simple and what is minimal?

-It’s important to know the distinction between the two main concepts of design optimization:
+It’s important to know the distinction between the two UX design principles:

 The practice of reducing and decluttering is a discipline of its own.
 To know what to reduce means to have confidence there will be no tension put on a user as the result of our design experiments.
 It’s called friction.
 Every design decision we make has to reduce friction.
 Sometimes it coerces designers into minimalism, hence the thriving trend for minimalism in web and app design.
 But it’s important to know where to stop.